For Information on the Zika virus Click Here

 The University of Northern Iowa Student Health Clinic offers travel consultations for students, faculty and staff.
-It is essential that you schedule your travel consultation appointment at least 8 - 12 weeks prior to departure.
+It is essential that you request your travel consultation as soon as you have a complete itinerary (including flights/layovers).
+Appointments will be scheduled 6-8 weeks prior to departure.
 During your consultation, recommended and/or required vaccines will be discussed, as well as other medications possibly needed for travel.
 Several vaccines are given as a series and can take several weeks and/or months to complete.
 Planning early will allow you to avoid possible appointment waiting lists and potential vaccine/medication shortages.
-Please review the UNI Student Health Clinic International Travel Checklist.
+Please review the UNI Student Health Clinic International Travel Health Checklist.

 Mandatory information required prior to your appointment: